fdstypical/socialite-api/README.md

 - Must be in the root of the project
 - Filename format should be: .\*.env
-- \* - must be one of: test, development, production
+- Available environments: test, development, production

 #### Example env